The Breed Report ·German Boxer ·2026

 6What are common Boxer eye problems?

-Boxers are prone to several eye problems due to their prominent eyes and facial structure.
-Indolent corneal ulcers (non-healing scratches on the eye surface) are the most common, costing $500-$2,000 to treat.
-Cherry eye (prolapsed third eyelid gland) requires surgery at $500-$1,500/eye.
-Entropion (inward-rolling eyelids) costs $1,000-$2,500 to correct.
-Regular eye exams can catch problems early and reduce treatment costs.
+Boxers are prone to eye problems due to prominent eyes and facial structure.
+Indolent corneal ulcers (non-healing eye scratches): $500-$2,000.
+Cherry eye (prolapsed third eyelid): $500-$1,500/eye.
+Entropion (inward-rolling lids): $1,000-$2,500.
+Regular eye exams catch problems early and reduce costs.

 7What are Boxer skin problems and allergies?